MixMask: Revisiting Masking Strategy for Siamese ConvNets: Related Work

 \section{Related Work}

-{\textbf{Masked Image Modeling.}} Masked Image Modeling aims at learning informative representations by reconstructing a masked image to its original view.
-He et al.~\cite{he2022masked} proposed a simple transformer-based Masked Autoencoder (MAE) architecture that employs Mean Squared Error (MSE) loss to reconstruct the original image.
-BEiT~\cite{bao2021beit} introduced self-supervised pretraining by tokenizing the input image into visual tokens and applying masking.
-Spatiotemporal representation learning using MAE was proposed in \cite{feichtenhofer2022masked} by Feichtenhofer et al. Several works~\cite{girdhar2022omnimae, bachmann2022multimae, geng2022multimodal} have explored ways to adapt MAEs to handle multimodal data.

-{\textbf{Masked Siamese Networks.}} Recent developments in masked image modeling and siamese self-supervised learning have prompted research efforts to combine these two techniques.
-One such approach, Masked Siamese Networks (MSN), was proposed in \cite{assran2022masked}.
+{\textbf{Masked Siamese Networks.}} Recent developments in MIM and siamese self-supervised learning have prompted research efforts to combine these two techniques.
+One such approach, Masked Siamese Networks (MSN), was proposed in~\cite{assran2022masked}.
 MSN generates an anchor view and a target view and applies masking operations exclusively to the anchor branch.
 To assign masked anchor representations to the same cluster as the unmasked target, the method employs prototype cluster assignment.

 By contrast, CNNs are less compatible with masked images as they operate at the pixel level, which can cause image continuity to be disrupted by masking operations.
-To address this issue, Masked Siamese ConvNets (MSCN) were introduced in \cite{jing2022masked}.
-This study investigates and provides guidelines for adapting CNN-based siamese self-supervised learning frameworks to be compatible with masking operations.
+To address this, Masked Siamese ConvNets were introduced in~\cite{jing2022masked}.

-{\textbf{Mixture-based Data Augmentations.}} Several mixture-based techniques have been demonstrated to be effective data augmentation methods in the computer vision domain.
-Typically, these methods combine two images to generate a new image, referred to as their mixture, and modify the loss function to reflect the semantic distance changes in the resulting mixture image.
-Initially, Mixup~\cite{zhang2017mixup} and Manifold Mixup~\cite{verma2019manifold} were introduced for supervised learning, whereby pairs of images in the same batch are mixed at a global pixel level using a soft coefficient $\lambda$.
-Subsequently, local region-based techniques such as CutMix \cite{yun2019cutmix} and an attentive scheme~\cite{walawalkar2020attentive} were proposed using the same loss design as Mixup.
-Finally, Un-Mix~\cite{shen2022unmix} demonstrates how to integrate Mixup and CutMix for self-supervised learning.